google/fleetbench/README.md

 distributions it uses for executing the benchmarks are derived from data collected in production.

-IMPORTANT: The benchmarking suite is not complete at this time.
-As described in [this paper](https://research.google/pubs/pub44271/), a significant portion of compute is spent in code common to many applications - the so-called ‘Data Center Tax’.
-This benchmark at `v0.4` represents subset of core libraries used across the fleet.
+IMPORTANT: This benchmark at `v1.0.0` represents subset of core libraries used across the fleet.
 Future releases will continue to increase this coverage.
 The goal is to expand coverage iteratively and keep distributions up-to-date, so always use its version at `HEAD`.